Municipal Securities Issuers and Their Bonds

 Role of Municipal Advisors

 Municipal advisors act in a fiduciary capacity for issuers.
 The strategic services offered by municipal advisors may include development of comprehensive financing plans; analysis and monitoring of client portfolios; advice on potential financing solutions and new financial products; and recommendations for tracking and achieving on-budget performance.
 Municipal advisors also provide advice on conditions of a new issue, such as structure, timing, marketing, fairness of pricing, terms and bond ratings.
 During the transaction, municipal advisors represent the interests of state and local governments in negotiations with underwriters, rating agencies, banks and others involved.
-Municipal advisors also assist state and local governments with preparing official statements and continuing disclosure documents.
+Municipal advisors also assist state and local governments with preparing disclosure documents, including official statements and continuing disclosure documents.

 Read more about the roles and responsibilities of the financing team.